 Bhagavad Gita communicates knowledge on a wide range of subjects like truth, Love, marriage, karma, life, death, and so forth.
 With thousands of Gopinis and followers’ eternal Love, Krishna has imparted crucial knowledge about Love in Bhagavad Gita.

 Lord Krishna Quotes on Love

-Below is the collection of Quotes by Lord Krishna on Love, Mostly taken from Bhagavad Gita and Mahabharata.
+Wondering what Bhagavad Gita says about Love?
+Below is the collection of Quotes by Lord Krishna on Love, taken from the Bhagavad Gita.

 1. Love Wins All

 Good souls have been preaching for ages, “Love is key to all doors.”
 Even Krishna has adhered to this belief in Bhagavad Gita; “The only way you can conquer me is through Love, and there I am gladly conquered.”

 We make enemies from emotions like hate, anger, vengeance, and such feelings.
 We can win people to our side by spreading Love and losing such emotion.
 The need to be loved is omnipresent in every sentient being, and to gain their trust, we need to love them.

 The Key to inner peace is self-awareness; it starts to arise in a person after he compassionately loves himself and everyone around him.
 The purest form of Love has a quality of liberation; it helps one liberate from materialistic and emotional needs.

 Krishna desired to make people around himself conscious; he called upon people to love him to turn them self-aware and void of emotional and materialistic needs.

 Various epics and teachings also claim roots of unhappiness stem from worldly, emotional, and materialistic.
 In the epic Mahabharata, Krishna, with his divine Love, said, “What ineffable joy does one find through Love of me, the blissful Atman.
 Once that joy is realized, all earthly pleasures fade into nothingness.”